dennisnordberg/julia-school/content/julia/scraping.md

 We're going to scrape the homepage of `example.com` in this tutorial.

-We'll store it in a new variable we'll create, called `r`.
+We'll store it in a new variable we'll create, and we'll call this variable `r` (for "request", as in "HTTP request").

 We'll just use the `HTTP` package for now---we'll use the others later.